herunze1024/Bioinforbricklayer/README.md

 # Bioinformatics: From Beginner to Expert

 This directory contains all the learning materials, papers, files, slides and codes for the videos at my Youtube channels: [Bioinforbricklayer](https://www.youtube.com/channel/UC9GCtpQdyJW2_Es8psxHGMw) and [生信进阶之路](https://www.youtube.com/channel/UCrOINtaeDHkSz34DANQej5g), as well as Bilibili channel [bioinforbricker](https://space.bilibili.com/1605459521?spm_id_from=333.788.0.0).
 See brief introduciton of the content and the aim of the channel [here](https://www.youtube.com/watch?v=7ON50rHM82U&t=2s).
-The channel covers the following topics in bioinformatics, aimed at taking you from beginner to expert.
+The channel covers the following topics and subtopics, aimed at taking you from beginner to expert in bioinformatics field.

 ## 1. Bioinformatics Tutorials